 The Who, What, Where, When and Sometimes, Why.

-Research table: Screening mammography for women 40-49
+Research table: Screening mammography for women ages 40-49

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: For women 40-49, breast cancer screening with mammography saves lives, but the benefits are less than for older women.
+Introduction: For women ages 40-49, breast cancer screening with mammography saves lives, but the benefits are less than for older women.

-The U.S. Preventive Services Task Force meta-analysis of 8 randomized controlled trials found screening mammography modestly reduced the risk of breast cancer mortality (death) in women 40-49 [1].
+The U.S. Preventive Services Task Force meta-analysis of 8 randomized controlled trials found screening mammography modestly reduced the risk of breast cancer mortality (death) in women ages 40-49 [1].

-The American College of Physicians reviewed 117 studies and found screening mammography reduced breast cancer mortality in women 40-49, but the risk of false positive results was high [2].
+The American College of Physicians reviewed 117 studies and found screening mammography reduced breast cancer mortality in women ages 40-49, but the risk of false positive results was high [2].

 Recommendations for screening mammography